 A referral is a request from one physician to another to assume responsibility for management of one or more of a patient’s specified problems.
 This may be for a specified period of time, until the problem(s) is resolved, or on an ongoing basis.
 This represents a temporary or partial transfer of care to another physician for a particular condition.
 It is the responsibility of the physician accepting the referral to maintain appropriate and timely communication with the referring physician and to seek approval from the referring physician for treating or referring the patient for any other condition that is not part of the original referral.

 A transfer of care occurs when one physician turns over responsibility for the comprehensive care of a patient to another physician.
 The transfer may be initiated by either the patient or by the patient’s physician, and it may be either permanent or for a limited period of time until the patient’s condition improves or resolves, or based on the patient wishes.
 When initiated by the patient’s physician, the transferring physician should explicitly inform the patient of the transfer, and assist the patient with timely transfer of care consistent with local practice.
-(2007 COD) (2016 September BOD)
+(2007 COD) (2017 COD)